kissorjeyabalan/pg6100-eksamen/README.md

 [![Build Status](https://travis-ci.com/kissorjeyabalan/pg6100-eksamen.svg?token=USPSPUpuhkXXxhxgdmM4&branch=master)](https://travis-ci.com/kissorjeyabalan/pg6100-eksamen) | [![Build Status](https://travis-ci.com/kissorjeyabalan/pg6100-eksamen.svg?token=USPSPUpuhkXXxhxgdmM4&branch=develop)](https://travis-ci.com/kissorjeyabalan/pg6100-eksamen) | [![codecov](https://codecov.io/gh/kissorjeyabalan/pg6100-eksamen/branch/develop/graph/badge.svg?token=HInyhbQ9f1)](https://codecov.io/gh/kissorjeyabalan/pg6100-eksamen) | [![MIT Licensed](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Link to repo: https://github.com/kissorjeyabalan/pg6100-eksamen
+Link to repo: https://github.com/kissorjeyabalan/pg6100-eksamen Main branch is **develop**.
+Release branch is *master*, although it is not up to date due to the CORS issues.
+Never been merged into, as a release is not ready fully.

 ## KNOWN ISSUE
 The application as a whole doesn't work, due CORS, spring-security-gateway and spring-security not working well together.
 We assume this is some kind of bug that is on spring side, and have exhausted all options of trying to resolve this issue in time.